 Victorian Government guide and checklist.
 This one uses easy access English as well, so the guide itself is accessible, and covers the role of MC and speakers.
 The Event Accessibility Checklist from Australian Network on Disability and the West Australian Government checklist are also good guides.

-Factors that many organisers might not think about are, a drinking bowl for an assistance dog, the way the event or meeting is promoted, and ensuring there is lighting on the face of speakers for lip readers.
+Organisers have to think about a drinking bowl for an assistance dog, the way the event or meeting is promoted, and ensuring there is lighting on the face of speakers for lip readers.

-Editor’s Note: While trying to think of everything to make the 2014 Universal Design Conference inclusive, we found the suppliers of the staging equipment did not have a handrail for the steps and the wheelchair ramp was too steep to climb without help.
-The one-size fits all lectern is also a problem.
+Editor’s Note: At the 2016 CUDA conference, suppliers of staging equipment did not have a handrail for the steps.
+The wheelchair ramp was too steep to climb without help.
+The one-size fits all lectern was also a problem.
 Rarely is there a lectern that a seated person or person of short stature can use.